maxmpz/powerampapi/poweramp_skin_sdk/poweramp_skin_sample/readme.md

 ```

 * page (since build 866).
 Page is a subset of options on their own separate page.
-The page tag is ignored by builds prior 866, all inner options still shown.
+The page tag is ignored by builds prior 866, all inner options are still shown.
 ```xml
     <page
         name="[category name]"